While working on my Linux socket

 are not actually C, they are preprocessor

-Including a file inserts its processed content at the point of the
+less.
+Including a file inserts its processed content at the point of

-include.
-It’s not immediately obvious what was included and which parts
+the include.
+It’s not immediately obvious what was included and

 I’m not entirely sure all of those includes are needed either.
 It should be possible to find out using static analysis, however I’m not exactly sure how to do it.
 Having said that, I’m pretty sure they all are needed.